Everything you need near Leeds Station

 I need a bite to eat…

 The Angel of the North.
 Durham Cathedral.
-There are some awesome sights to see from our train windows.
+There are some stunning sights to see from our train windows.
 For the rest of the time keep boredom at bay with something to read.

 For magazines trashy and serious, newspapers tabloid and broadsheet and some cracking holiday-reads head to WH Smith.